crisluengo/doxpp/doc/commands.md

 This command is expected to be on its own on a line.

+### `\n`

+Inserts a line break.
+The Markdown for a line break is two spaces at the end of a line.
+Because many code editors automatically remove such spaces, use this command instead.
+It will be replaced by two spaces, and a newline will be added if it's not there already.

+TODO!

 ### `\ref <name> ["<text>"]` or `\ref "<name>" ["<text>"]`

 Creates a link to the entity (member, header, group or page) called `<name>`.
 Optionally,